MPGoncalves29/MPGoncalves29/README.md

 # Mateus Panunci
-Estou cursando o 2° Ano de Ciência de Dados e Inteligência Artificial na Universidade Estadual de Londrina - UEL 📗.
+I am in the 2nd year of Data Science and Artificial Intelligence at the State University of Londrina - UEL 📗.

-Comecei a estudar TI pois sempre fui apaixonado por videogame desde criança, quando tive como primeiro console um PS2, e, posteriormente, um PS4 🎮; além disso, sempre gostei de estudar matemática e estudar sobre tecnologia no geral.
+I started studying IT because I have always been passionate about video games since I was a child, when my first console was a PS2, and later, a PS4 🎮; in addition, I have always enjoyed studying mathematics and learning about technology in general.

-### Habilidades
+### Skills

 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)